MyHomeworkSpace/MyHomeworkSpace/.github/contributing.md

 ##Issue Regulations

-[//]: # (IF YOU UPDATE THIS SECTION, MAKE SURE YOU UPDATE THE COORESPONDING ISSUE_TEMPLATE.md FILE.)
+[//]: # (IF YOU UPDATE THIS SECTION, MAKE SURE YOU UPDATE THE CORRESPONDING ISSUE_TEMPLATE.md FILE.)

 We have some guidelines to help us solve your issue.
 If all of the below boxes are not checked, please revise your issue.